knskymsk/furima-39348/README.md

 ### Association
-has_many      :items dependent: :destroy orders        :purchases dependent: :destroy has_one       :card dependent: :destroy
+has_many      :items
+orders        :purchases
+has_one       :card